Androz2091/discord-giveaways/README.md

 -   **options.messages.noWinner**: the message that is displayed if no winner can be drawn.
 -   **options.messages.winners**: simply the word "winner" in your language.
 -   **options.messages.endedAt**: simply the words "Ended at" in your language.
--   **options.messages.units.seconds**: simply the word "seconds" in your language.
--   **options.messages.units.minutes**: simply the word "minutes" in your language.
--   **options.messages.units.hours**: simply the word "hours" in your language.
--   **options.messages.units.days**: simply the word "days" in your language.

-**Note**: units should be in the plural.

 For example: